Inca Trail in Peru: Route, Permits, Preparation, and History to Machu Picchu

 Day 1

-The start often begins at Piscacucho/Km 82.
+The entry often begins at Piscacucho/Km 82.
 The day is for settling into the rhythm of the trail, with initial ascents and archaeological impressions.

 Day 2